Sometimes in-built projector speakers are not enough!

 - HDMI Audio Connector

-Make sure that your projector and soundbar will have any of the above standard connectors.
+Make sure that your projector has one of the above connectors.

 3. Home Theatre System

-It is a bit hard to connect home theatre system to a projector.
+It is relatively hard to connect a home theatre system to a projector.

 - AVR (Audio Video Receiver)